envisioning/kb/getting_started/getting_started.md

 ## Why are we building this?

 The project started as a way to streamline our research process.
-A lot of extra work was taking place because we didn't have an appropriate tool to manage technologies that fit our workflow.
+An unpleasing amount of work was done every time we started a new research.
+That is because we didn't have an appropriate tool to manage database that fit our workflow.
 We've been through it all: Trello, Basecamp, Spreadsheets, you name it…

+## Current state

+At the moment of this release (v0.8-Closed Beta)

+[Easy collection / reorganization and manipulation of data] [Create a tool that suits Envisioning’s workflow] [Export data for Viz]

+[Internal tool for research project]
+[External Collaborators]
+[External Viewers]
+[JSON Export for Godzilla]